mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 Coding Rules
 ============

-* Code must comply to modern Fortran standards (Fortran 90/95/2003), where possible.
+* Code must comply to modern Fortran standards (Fortran 90 or newer), where possible.

 * Uppercase file endings (`.F`, `.F90`) are preferred to enable preprocessing by default.